omahs/gitbook-1/our-data/tutorials/ethereum-tutorials/finding-centralized-exchange-deposits-and-withdrawals.md

 * select label type and subtype because we don't always know which level we need at first
 * filter `native_eth` transfers only

-Each day give us results that look like this:
+Each day gives us results that look like this:

 | Date                | To Label Type | To Label Subtype            | Total Inflow |
 | ------------------- | ------------- | --------------------------- | ------------ |